heikekonow/hamburg-node/content/stipends_detail.md

 During the registration, please indicate that you apply for a hackathon stipend.
 Following the respective check-box, please upload the documents listed above in *one single (concatenated) PDF file*.

 Application deadline is 15 June 2024.
-We will let you know as soon as possible whether we can arrange for your hackathon participation in Hamburg.
+We will let you know as soon as possible whether we can arrange for your hackathon participation in Wageningen.

 ## Questions?